Columbia Valley: Washington’s Biggest Wine Region

 If you think Washington is all clouds and rain, think again.

-If you’re into bold, fruit-forward red wines and good values, then you’re going to love the Columbia Valley AVA.
-This statement might seem counterintuitive at first, because admit it, you’ve probably thought of Washington as a place where the sun doesn’t shine.
+If you’re into bold, fruit-forward red wines and good values, then you’ll love the Columbia Valley AVA.
+This statement might seem counterintuitive at first because, admit it, you’ve probably thought of Washington as a place where the sun doesn’t shine.

 That couldn’t be any further from the truth.

 The eastern side of the state receives about 300 days of sunshine a year.
-(Compare that to the Napa Valley, which receives about 260 days/year.)
+(Compare that to Napa Valley, which receives about 260 days yearly.)

-This guide to the Columbia Valley AVA will quickly get you up to speed on what wines are worth seeking out and what you should know about Washington wine.
+This guide to the Columbia Valley AVA (American Viticultural Area) will quickly get you up to speed on what wines are worth seeking out and what you should know about Washington wine.

 the-rocks-wine-vineyard-area-washington-walla-walla

-300 days of sun at the cult plot at Cayuse Vineyards in The Rocks of Milton-Freewater in Walla Walla.
-WA Wine Commission/Andrea Johnson
+300 days of sun at the cult plot at Cayuse Vineyards in The Rocks District of Milton-Freewater in Walla Walla.
+Photo: WA Wine Commission/Andrea Johnson

 1. The Columbia Valley AVA was established in 1984 and is located on the eastern side of Washington State and a small part of Oregon.